grafana/slo-workshop-breakouts/lab1/Breakout_1_Case_Study.md

 ## Introduction

-This workshop focuses on implementing Service Level Indicators (SLIs) and Service Level Objectives (SLOs) for PageTurners, an online bookstore, to boost its reliability and user experience.
+This breakout focuses on implementing Service Level Indicators (SLIs) and Service Level Objectives (SLOs) for PageTurners, an online bookstore.

 If you need a refresher on SLIs and SLOs, check out this [this cheatsheet](./Cheatsheet.md).